roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-02 ****** byLifeisgood21© Tyler got up off the chair and joined us on the couch.
+Tyler got up off the chair and joined us on the couch.
 His massive black cock was still hard despite having just blown his load.
 He stood on the couch and guided Vic's head to his cock.
 "Open up slut, time to make you airtight!"
 He said.

  "Mmmmhmmmm!"
 Vic moaned around his cock as the tip passed her lips.
 She tried her best to open her mouth wider, but could still only fit the first few inches in.
 Instead she bobbed her head up and down making loud slurping noises and reached up with her right hand to cup his balls.